hiddentao/react-native-advanced-forms/README.md

 ## Usage

-This code will render the form you can see in the demo animation above:
+This code will render a form similar to what can be seen in the demo animation above:

 ```js
 import React from 'react'